prakadesh/100-days-of-cybersecurity/r1-log.md

 -  explored java based android codes
 -  explored firebase functionality and deploying them

+### R1D26
+started day 26  by starting the course Cybersecurity Compliance Framework & System Administration from IBM coursera as a part of ibm cybersecurity analyst

 ### R1D30
 days are getting busier as a we are reaching end of the academic year exam are coming i completed my day 30 by reading a medium post on reverse enginnering